rackerlabs/technical-blog/_posts/2015-08-20-install-openstack-from-source6.md

     end script
     EOF

-Start the nova-novncproxy service and restart apache to read the configuration changes:
+Start the nova-novncproxy service and restart Apache to read the configuration changes:

     start nova-novncproxy
     service apache2 restart